Code-Institute-Submissions/MMcod3-Gym-Website_MayResub/README.md

 ## Wireframes

-*   Homepage wireframe
+*   Homepage wireframe are in the image repository

-*   Timetable wireframe
+*   Timetable wireframe are in the image repository

-*   Contact us wireframe
+*   Contact us wireframe are in the image repository

 ## Features